Why choose a memorial?

 People have been commemorating their loved ones with some form of memorial stone for thousands of years.
 In early Celtic history gravesites were marked by a cairn (a pile of rocks) and a monolith (a massive rock).
 Roman headstones followed, and often retold stories of the heroic battles fought or images to reflect the deceased’s profession and status.
 Through the Middle Ages as the West became increasingly Christianised, religious images and phrases emerged as key elements in headstone design.
 People have been able to use headstone history to trace their ancestors from a millennium ago.

 Today, memorials come in many forms and are often used to mark a grave or resting place where ashes have been interred, or simply mark a favourite spot.
 We can blend styles, materials and designs to get your lasting legacy just right.

 Our team of craftsman, and your funeral director, will guide you through the various options and in a location of your choice be it our branch, your home or the cemetery.
-Digital drawings of your preferred design are always offered to you in advance.
-No memorial work is undertaken until we have provided you with a full written estimate and you are happy.
-We can also provide insurance cover for all memorials.

 William Purves has our own highly qualified team of stonemasons with many years' experience of memorial craftsmanship.
 Commissioning a memorial is something you can do at any time.
 You may decide it's something you'd like to do some time after the funeral, at a time you feel more ready, we will work around your wishes and the timings which suit your family best.

 We supply a wide variety of memorial in any colour, size or finish from the traditional to the unusual.
 Clients can opt for a memorial from a range of choices,or we can design something entirely bespoke to suit your needs and reflect your personal requirements that is subject to local cemetery regulations.